 Place cardamom and cinnamon in a small to medium saucepan over low heat.
-Toast spices in pan, stirring occasionally, for 2-3 minutes.
+Toast spices in pan, stirring occasionally, for about 2 minutes, until fragrant.
 Remove from heat, whisk in the brown sugar, salt, cream, and milk.
-Return to medium heat, whisking regularly and watching closely for about 3-5 minutes, until mixture begins to boil and suddenly bubbles up the sides of the pan.
-At this moment, remove from heat and cover.
+Return to medium heat, whisking regularly and watching closely for about 4-5 minutes, until mixture begins to boil and suddenly bubbles up the sides of the pan.
+At this moment, quickly remove from heat and cover.
 Stir occasionally during its steeping time (while assembling the layers; see below).

 Generously butter a deep 8 to 9” inch pan.
 (Mine is 8.5” square and glass.
 Not to worry if yours is slightly different; bread pudding is pretty forgiving, and the baking time can easily be adjusted.)
 Set pan aside.
 Over a cutting board, liberally stab each naan with a paring knife (don’t miss the outer edges), on both sides, to create extra holes.
 Then cut each naan into 10-12 triangles like a pizza (I find kitchen shears easiest); set aside.
 Separate any stuck-together apple rings, and discard any hard pieces such as stems or cores.
 Cut any large rings into halves or thirds for bite-sized ease; set aside.